Useful information for staff members

 - Assisting the Center's Director and Head of Administration

-Idunn Bjørlo Tandstad is a Higher Executive Officer, employed in a 100% position.
+Idunn Bjørlo Tandstad is a Senior Executive Officer, employed in a 100% position.
 Idunn is responsible for the following tasks:

 - Study administration